 All three levels are run simultaneously with different instructors leading each class.

-If you have any questions concerning which level to sign up for please contact the director at email@example.com or 580-5368.
+If you have any questions concerning which level to sign up for please contact the Director.
+Jill Greenleaf at firstname.lastname@example.org or 580-5368.

 - Level 1: Introduction to Water Skills

 This level is for the non-swimmer.
 Children will become comfortable in the water, exploring with support: floating, kicking and swimming on both the front and back.
 Lessons will also focus on children submerging their face while blowing bubbles and safely entering and exiting the pool independently.

 Children must be comfortable in the water, including putting their face in the water, prior to beginning Level 2.
 Students will learn to float, kick and swim on the back and front without support.
 Children will also learn to jump into the pool, tread water and begin to coordinate breathing.

 Children must be able to swim 5 yards on their front and back prior to beginning Level 3.
 Lessons will focus on improving the coordination of the front stroke (freestyle) and backstroke while also adding elementary backstroke.
 Rotary – or side – breathing in freestyle will be introduced.
 With practice, children will become more skilled at jumping into the pool, treading water and may begin diving skills.

 - Level 4: Stroke Improvement

 Prior to beginning Level 4, children must be able to swim 15 yards of freestyle (crawl stroke) with some face submersion.
 Children should also be able to swim 15 yards of backstroke.
 Continued attention will be paid to refining rotary breathing, improving freestyle, backstroke and elementary backstroke technique and endurance.
 Sidestroke, breaststroke and butterfly kick will be introduced.
 Diving and treading water skills will also be reinforced.